aziezahmed/podcast-player/README.rst

 Setup
 ~~~~~

-To begin we need to add some podcast rss feeds and set the desired audio player (optional)
+To begin we need to add some podcast rss feeds.
+This is done one by one with the following command.

 .. code-block:: bash